-For example, you may have an idea for a board or computer game, it is not possible to protect the idea of the game, that is, the way the game is played, but you can protect the design or the software code and the text of the rules.
+For example, you may have an idea for a board or computer game.
+Copyright cannot protect the idea of the game (i.e., the way the game is played).
+However, copyright can protect the design, text of the rules, and/or the software code.